adhnan-m/Tucknology/README.md

 The internet is fast, but it’s not microwave fast.
 Until now.

 ### The Solution (that nobody asked for)
-Introducing GeminiWave — the world’s first* fully interactive microwave for your URLs.
+Introducing HotLink — the world’s first* fully interactive microwave for your URLs.

 Just like reheating leftover pizza, you: